YaoChiehYao/Transcriptome_Annotation/README.md

 * Hi, this is the documentation for assignment 9 of the bio-computational method course.
-* That's start BLAST abd TransDecoder project from the beginning, step by step, code by code.
+* That's start BLAST and TransDecoder project from the beginning, step by step, code by code.
 * The working environment is under the Command line prompt, such as a Mac terminal or Ubuntu (with Bash script), so please prepare it in advance.